Readoption process in Florida

 Sometimes yes, sometimes no. If your child has a IR-3 or IH-3 visa, then you do not have to readopt.
 However, there are still good reasons for completing a readoption, as outlined above.
 On the other hand, if your child has a IR4 or IH-4 visa, you must do a readoption to complete the citizenship process.
 Most children adopted in a foreign country have a IR-3 or IH-3 visa.

 A readoption will take about one to two months from start to finish for the Court hearing.
-We file readoptions for our clients in Central Florida in Seminole County.
+We file readoptions for our clients in Seminole County, Florida.
 However, we represent clients throughout the state.
-The readoption does require an in-person appearance in Seminole County for the court hearing, but everything else can be done remotely.
+The readoption can require an in-person appearance in Seminole County for the court hearing depending on the judge assingment.

 After the readoption hearing is complete, our office will send the required paperwork to have the state of Florida issue a Certificate of Foreign Birth.